Faculty of Health Disciplines

 Additional Materials for all Programs

-- Applicants without Canadian citizenship must provide a photocopy of either permanent resident documentation or study authorization/permit.
+- Applicants without Canadian citizenship must provide a photocopy of permanent resident documentation.

 - Proof of English Language Proficiency.
 See the English Language Proficiency Requirements.

 - Applicants requesting transfer credit for courses taken outside Athabasca University must review the Transfer Credit page and follow the steps provided.